Medical Aid in Dying: A Winning Issue for Governor Hochul

-No Democratic Governor who has championed or signed a medical aid in dying bill has ever suffered at the polls.
+No Democratic Governor who has championed or signed a medical aid in dying bill has ever paid a price at the polls.
+Delaware Governor Matt Meyer even made medical aid and dying a key focus of his successful gubernatorial campaign and signed the bill passed by the State Legislature in 2025.

 New Mexico Governor Michelle Lujan Grisham was reelected in 2022 after signing legislation in 2021.